3 Ways To Cool Your Home Without Using Electricity Or Spending Money

-When you have finally GONE BALLISTIC over the unbearable, oppressive heat in your apartment or house and DON’T CARE what anyone thinks about your measures to stay cool during this recession summer, then these are the tips for you.
+When you have finally GONE BALLISTIC over the unbearable, oppressive heat in your apartment or house and DON’T CARE what anyone thinks about your measures to stay cool, then these are the tips for you.

 If you do not have enough towels, other big pieces of fabric, such as sheets or tablecloths would be better than nothing.
-Or, if you are really without enough towels, cardboard from flattened boxes can be used albeit with the complication of securing with tape or other means.
+Or, if you are really without enough towels, cardboard from flattened boxes can be used.

 Towel Blocking Sun's Heat

-Do you remember stories of a great-uncle living in the days before air conditioning who would sit in the basement listening to the baseball game on the radio?
-He was a smart cookie. the basement was the coolest place in the house.
+In the days before air conditioning and before television, men and women often would sit in their basements with the radio listening to the baseball game.
+They were smart cookies.
+The basement is the coolest place in the house.